runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 Their society consists mostly of warriors/hunters, elders, and slaves.
 They have also taken the ancestral Xhal practice of sacrificing animals to the dragons of the isles, and corrupted it into a human sacrifice ritual, offering blood to some unknowable god in exchange for protection from the riftscape (this is entirely superstitious, and does not actual have a tangible effect)

+#### Supplicants of ____

+Group that reveres the dragon ____, though he largely ignores them.

+#### Disciples of ____

+Only segment of the Xeres reborn that has an established alliance with a dragon.

+#### Wild Pact

 A number of Xeres Reborn settlements at the edges of their territory have made agreements with the local Xhal'fae to provide living human sacrifices as tribute every several days, in exchange for their members being safe from the Xhal'fae.

+### The Starflower People
+(lit: Xochitlalia, see also Plumeria rubra)

+Less-brutal Xhal survivors.
+Abhor the slavery and human sacrifice practiced by the Xeres reborn and similar groups Still quite competant warriors and hunters, as they need to be to survive

+Name comes from term used by the Xeres Reborn to imply they are weak.

+### Alutchan Holdouts

+Remnants of a resistance movement under the Uon.

+### Xeres Remnant

+Edges of Riftscape (mostly around the western half) and eastern Kita Lau.
+Isolated Xeres cities that survived it's downfall, largely by abandoning the empire during its war with the Uon.
+Less than a dozen remain.
+Each are entirely independant.
+In the 3000 years since the fall of the empire, their traditions and practices have evolved independantly, and are now quite varied, with the only commonality being that they all retain a Draconic leader.
+Only a couple still practice human sacrifice.

+### Rifttouched

+Mostly Xhal'fae, residing near the center of the Riftscape.
+Rare.
+Strange powers.

+### Lauan Dragon Cult

+Remnants of Xeres empire that escaped Xuon during its fall, but still aligned themselves with the practices of the empire.
+Rare, secretive, but have a communication network which spans much of Kita Lau, and even reaches into some of the Xeres Remnant.

+### Heirs to the Uon

+(alt: Heirs of the Blind, Heirs to the Faceless)

+Xuon Ael'xhal remnants who have preserved many of the trappings of the Uon, inhabiting their ruins and wearing their armor.
+Frequently at odds with the Riftlanders.
+Otherwise, not overtly hostile.